-In 2000, Peter Burgess resigned after 13 years playing in Backsliders.
+In 2000, drummer Peter Burgess resigned.
 After meeting at a 1996 recording session by Sydney band ‘Ghostwriters’ (Rob HIrst and Rick Grossman) Dom became friends with legendary drummer Rob Hirst.
-Rob was asked to join Backsliders as a permanent replacement for Peter.
+Rob was asked to join Backsliders.
 A very brief rehearsal followed and Rob and agreed officially joining in 2000, however with the understanding that there were to be some upcoming Midnight Oil commitments.
 Drummers Angus Diggs and Ashley Davies filled the drum role during Rob’s occasional absences, however with the disbandment of Midnight Oil in 2002, Rob was able to focus on touring, writing and playing with Backsliders.
-2002 also saw the release of ‘Hanoi’ the first album with the new line-up, an album that featured numerous Turner / Hirst co-writes including the title track ‘Hanoi’, and received an ARIA Blues and Roots category nomination.

 In 2006, Jim Conway resigned from the group.
-As an initial trial, both Broderick Smith (Dingoes, Big Combo) and Ian Collard (Collard Greens and Gravy) took the harmonica role at alternate gigs – a model that has remained in place with both players sharing the role at live gigs an on recordings.
+Broderick Smith (Dingoes, Big Combo) and Ian Collard (Collard Greens and Gravy) took the harmonica role at alternate gigs.
+In 2010, Joe Glover (Shelley’s Murder Boys) added to the harmonica team.